-Key Area ± 1 Adrian R. Davis, CPA , CGFM Director of Internal Audit Introduction The Tennessee State University Department of Human Resources (HR) provides continuing support and service for all university personnel.
+Key Area TSU Department of Human Resources Internal Auditor Adrian R. Davis, CPA , CGFM Director of Internal Audit Introduction The Tennessee State University Department of Human Resources (HR) provides continuing support and service for all university personnel.
 HR supports the university's endeavors to create a successful work environment.
 HR is responsible for supporting the recruitment of faculty and staff, assisting the State department with administering benefits to employees, and assisting the administration in determining and setting salary and pay rates.
 HR also helps to ensure that the university maintains compliance with university, state, and federal employment policies, regulations, and acts.
 Objective The objective of our audit was to determine if the university was in compliance with applicable policies, procedures, rules, regulations, etc. for select human resource processes as they relate to hiring, employee background checks, employee evaluations, employee grievances, and employee separations.
 Scope July 1, 2019 through June 30, 2020 Audit Finding Ranking Audit findings are rated as high, medium, or low depending on auditor judgment.
 Some of the factors included in judging the seriousness of a finding include: (1) level of financial impact, (2) extent of violation of laws, regulations and restrictions, (3) lack of a university policy or noncompliance with an important matter, (4) lack of internal controls or ineffective controls and procedures, and (5) fraud, theft, conflicts of interest or serious waste of university resources.
-Audit Findings 1.
-Management did not provide the required U.S. Citizenship and Immigration Services (USCIS) Form I-9, Employment Eligibility Verification , for 1 of 44 employees selected for testing.
+Audit Findings Management did not provide the required U.S. Citizenship and Immigratio Services (USCIS) Form I-9, Employment Eligibility Verification, for 1 of 4 employees selected for testing.
 In addition, forms were not completed in the required timeframe for 15 of 44 employees selected for testing.
-[High] 2.
-Managment did not ensure that employee performance evaluations for approximately 50% of non-faculty personnel were submitted to the Tennessee State University Department of Human Resources for inclusion in employees' personnel file folders during the fiscal year ended June 30, 2020.
-[High] 3.
-Details of noncompliance in the area of Pre-Employment Screening/Employee Background Checks was determined to be confidential pursuant to Section 10-7-504(i), Tennessee Code Annotated .
-[Medium] 4.
-University management did not provide Confidentiality Agreement for 1 of 44 1, 0
+[High] Management did not ensure that employee performance evaluations for approximately 50% of non-faculty personnel were submitted to the Tennesses State University Department of Human Resources for inclusion in employees personnel file folders during the fiscal year ended June 30, 2020.
+[High] Details of noncompliance in the area of Pre-Employment Screening/Employee Background Checks was determined to be confidential pursuant to Section 10 7-504(i), Tennessee Code Annotated.
+[Medium] University management did not provide us with a copy of the signed Employee Confidentiality Agreement for 1 of 44 (2.1%) employees tested.
+[Low] ment Eligibility Verification, for 1 of 44 Idition, forms were not completed in the loyees selected for testing.
+[High] [Medium] de us with a copy of the signed Employee

 Conclusion The objective of our audit was met.
 It was determined that the university was in compliance with applicable policies, procedures, rules, regulations, etc. for selected human resource processes as they related to hiring, employee background checks, employee evaluations, employee grievances, and employee separations, except as noted in the findings above.
-Restriction on Use of Report This report is intended solely for the internal use of Tennessee State University (TSU) and the Tennessee State University Audit Committee, a standing committee of the Tennessee State University Board of Trustees.
-It is not intended to be and should not be used for any other purpose.
-The distribution of the report to external parties must be approved by the TSU Audit Committee and Tennessee State University Office of Internal Audit, and handled in accordance with institutional policies; however, this report is a matter of public record.
+Restriction on Use of Report This report is intended solely for the internal use of Tennessee State University (TSU) and the